andrewcumming/crustcool/README.md

 	crustcool source

-then the code will look for the file `init.dat.source` instead of `init.dat`.
+then the code will look for the file `init/init.dat.source` instead of `init.dat`.
 This is useful to keep different setups for modelling different data sets for example.